Diamante-Smith/Active-Directory/README.md

 (insert pic 14:40)  (insert pic 15:01)

-- First back in the Azure portal get DC-1's Private IP address and copy it, then go to Client 1 --> Networking --> Network Settings and click on client 1's Virtual Network Interface Card
+- First back in the Azure portal get DC-1's Private IP address and copy it, then go to Client 1 --> Networking --> Network Settings and click on Client 1's Virtual Network Interface Card

 (insert pic 15:35)